monarch-initiative/Squirls/docs/running.rst

 Without specifying the ``-f`` option, a *HTML* report containing the 100 most deleterious variants is produced.
 The number of the reported variants is adjusted by the ``-n`` option.

-See the :ref:`rstinterpretation` section for getting help with interpretation of the report.
+See the :ref:`rstinterpretation` section for getting more help.

 VCF output format